Stormy Daniels' lawyer says Russian firm's U.S. affiliate paid Trump attorney $500,000

 (Report published by Avenatti & Associates here%20Summary.pdf?dl=0)

-Reporting by Nathan Layne; Additional reporting by Tim Ahmann and Diane Bartz in Washington; Editing by Peter Cooney and Howard Goller
+Reporting by Nathan Layne; Additional reporting by Tim Ahmann and Diane Bartz in Washington and Joyce Lee in Seoul; Editing by Peter Cooney and Howard Goller